PouceHeure/py_light_mas/readme.md

 ### morse [./examples/morse/](./examples/morse/)

-> 2 agents are connected at 2 differents network speak together, one sends morse message and the second replies with: 'ok + the same content'
+> 2 agents are connected on 2 differents networks, one sends morse message and the second replies with: 'ok + the same content'

 ``` bash
 [name: agent_A_01 address: team_A/192.168.0.0 network: ://team_A aid: 0 type: SenderAgent] success connection to: team_A